Friday & Saturday, 27th / 28th - yes, again, even MORE Hang Gliding

 - Mr._AA for all his support and kindnesses

-- Mr._and_Ms._ Hang_Glider pilots from various and sundry sources / places with a LOT of advice and suggestions...
+- Mr._and_Ms._ Hang_Glider pilots from various and sundry sources with a LOT of advice and suggestions...

 - Mr._Kerry the tug (tow-plane) pilot for flying-around me during